Best General Liability Insurance Companies for Small Businesses in Pennsylvania

 Coverage options that fit common small business risks

-Pennsylvania businesses have different liability exposures depending on what they do and how they operate.
-A Pittsburgh consulting firm needs basic protection, while an Allentown roofing contractor working on commercial projects needs higher limits.
+Pennsylvania businesses carry different liability exposures depending on what they do and how they operate.
+A Pittsburgh consulting firm needs basic protection.
+An Allentown roofing contractor working on commercial projects needs higher limits.

-Strong insurers offer limit flexibility from $1 million to $5 million per occurrence, commercial umbrella access for high-risk work and add-ons like additional insured coverage, liquor liability, commercial auto and workers' comp.
-That flexibility means you're not paying for more coverage than you need, while high-risk businesses can still access the protection client contracts and lenders require.
+Insurers that perform well offer limit flexibility from $1 million to $5 million per occurrence, commercial umbrella access for high-risk work and add-ons like additional insured coverage, liquor liability, commercial auto and workers' comp.
+You won't pay for coverage you don't need, and high-risk businesses can still get the protection client contracts and lenders require.

 • building icon